pergolafabio/Hikvision-Addons/doorbell/DOCS.md

 - Sensors
   - `Call state` (_idle_, _ringing_, _dismissed_,)
   - `Scene sensor` (Alarm/Scene events (Indoor Station Only))
+  - `Latest snapshot` (On incoming ring event, it will take a snapshot)
 - Switches
   - `Door relays` (one for each available relay, open the door connected to the output relay of the device)
+- Input Select
+  - `Backlight` (Turn the backlight of the outdoor station to on/off/auto)
+- Input Text
+  - `ISAPI Request` (Custom ISAPI control, see more info below!)
 - Buttons
   - `Answer call` (The device needs to be connected to Hikconnect in to make "answer" work, if its not possible, you can use "reject" instead)
   - `Hangup call` (The device needs to be connected to Hikconnect in to make "hangup" work, if its not possible, you can use "reject" instead)